MaikDulle/MaikDulle.github.io/_posts/2026-03-04-local-analyst.md

 ## Note: I am not a professional developer.
 Use at your own risk and be ethical about data usage.

 Picture this: your Head of Marketing has a CSV.
-She wants to know which customer segment drives the most revenue.
-She is not a data scientist.
+She wants to know if any anomalies are in the data of last year.
+She is not a data scientist or analyst.
 Your calendar is already blocked.
 And the answer she needs is sitting right there in her file, completely inaccessible to her.

 This is the gap I wanted to close.
 Not by hiring more analysts, not by buying another BI subscription — but by giving non-technical people a tool that **translates raw data into actual insights**, locally, privately, without a single line of code on their end.
 The bottleneck in most organizations isn't data.
 It's the distance between data and the person who needs to act on it.

-Local Analyst is built for the manager who got handed a spreadsheet, the marketing practitioner running a campaign, the strategy consultant trying to make sense of a client's export — anyone who needs *insight, not infrastructure*.
+Local Analyst is built for the manager who got handed a spreadsheet, the marketing practitioner running a campaign, the strategy consultant trying to make sense of a client's export — anyone who has a bunch of data but needs *insight*.

 <br>

 ## The Idea: Analytics as a Vending Machine

-The core concept was almost embarrassingly simple: make statistical analysis as frictionless as possible for people who aren't data scientists.
-No Python installs for the end-user, no API keys, no "just connect your BigQuery account real quick."
+The core concept was almost embarrassingly simple: make statistical analysis as frictionless as possible for people who aren't data scientists/analysts.
+No Python installs for the end-user, no API keys, no "just connect your account real quick."
 You drop a file in, you get analysis out.

 But here's where it gets interesting — I didn't want to build yet another "pretty charts" tool.
 Real analysts need real stats.
-So Local Analyst covers the full spectrum: **RFM segmentation, A/B significance testing, cohort analysis, multi-touch attribution, funnel drop-off, anomaly detection** — all from a single upload across 12 analysis modules.
+So THIS Local Analyst covers the full spectrum: **A/B significance testing, correlations, segmentations, cohort analysis, multi-touch attribution, funnel drop-off, anomaly detection** — all from a single upload across 12 analysis modules.
 The Full Scan runs all of them at once and returns a prioritized list of findings with severity ratings.

 ![Analysis window](/img/posts/ai_local_agent/preview5.webp)
 *12 analysis modules — one click each.
 Results appear immediately below the button, no configuration needed.*

 You upload.
-You click Analyze.
+You click *Analyze*.
 You read the result.
 That's the whole product.

 <br>